 We use the SDK Information to:

 - offer and support app and website features provided through the SDKs, including those related to push notifications.
 This includes, for instance, providing customer, technical and operational support for these features, detecting and protecting against errors, fraud, or other criminal activity, resolving disputes and enforcing our terms and conditions of use and other rights we may have.
-It also includes analyzing, customizing, and improving the features we offer our subscribers;
+It also includes analysing, customizing, and improving the features we offer our subscribers;

 - provide information and analytics to our subscribers about the use of our apps and websites features provided through the SDKs, or to help app developers and website operators create or enhance user profiles;